ldzoid/damn-vulnerable-defi-v2/README.md

 });
 ```

-For the last challenge we have the Climber.
+For the last challenge, we have the Climber.
 It's not easy, but we'll get through it.
 Alright, let's see the code.
-We have **ClimberVault.sol** contract that acts as a vault that can distribute tokens to given address (maximum 1 ether every 15 days).
+We have **ClimberVault.sol** contract that acts as a vault that can distribute tokens to a given address (maximum 1 ether every 15 days).
 But, you can call the function only if you are the owner of the contract.
 The real owner is actually **ClimberTimelock.sol** contract.
-Besides from that the vault has `sweepFunds()` function that allows you to sweep all the funds, but only if you have the sweeper role.
-Sweeper and Owner are set in constructor (initializer).
+Besides that, the vault has a `sweepFunds()` function that allows you to sweep all the funds, but only if you have the sweeper role.
+Sweeper and Owner are set in the constructor (initializer).
 It's worth noting that this challenge is another proxy design pattern called UUPS.
-All this means is that proxy owner upgradeability functinoalities are stored inside implementation contract.
+All this means is that proxy owner upgradeability functionalities are stored inside the implementation contract.

 Now the **ClimberTimelock.sol** contract.
 There is no obvious entry inside the vault contract so let's look at the owner contract.
-It looks like it can execute transactions that can be scheduled only by proposer role.
-It uses role based access control and we as attacker don't have any roles. `execute()` is the only function that we can access, it executes scheduled transaction, but how we execute anything if we can't schedule it?
-Well the vulnerability is actually a common violation of check-effect-interaction function design.
-You can notice that `execute()` first executes transaction and only then it checks if it was scheduled.
+It looks like it can execute transactions that can be scheduled only by the proposer role.
+It uses role-based access control and we as attackers don't have any roles. `execute()` is the only function that we can access, it executes a scheduled transaction, but how do we execute anything if we can't schedule it?
+Well, the vulnerability is actually a common violation of the check-effect-interaction function design.
+You can notice that `execute()` first executes the transaction and only then it checks if it was scheduled.

-We can take advantage of this by getting basically inside the function, running some transactions and the only key is that one of those transaction has to actually schedule all of them.
+We can take advantage of this by getting basically inside the function, running some transactions and the only key is that one of those transactions has to actually schedule all of them.
 This way we will pass the requirement:

 ```solidity
 require(getOperationState(id) == OperationState.ReadyForExecution);
 ```

-There are couple of things we need to do in order to pass as well.
-Delay for transaction from being scheduled to being executed must be 0, we can set it using `updateDelay()` function.
-For calling the `schedule()` we need proposer role so we have to grant us that role using `grantRole()`.
-This is possible because the timelock contract will call itself, msg.sender will actually be the **ClimberTimelock.sol** which has owner role granted by itself in constructor.
+There are a couple of things we need to do in order to pass as well.
+The delay for the transaction from being scheduled to be executed must be 0, we can set it using the `updateDelay()` function.
+For calling the `schedule()` we need a proposer role so we have to grant ourselves that role using `grantRole()`.
+This is possible because the timelock contract will call itself, msg.sender will actually be the **ClimberTimelock.sol** which has an owner role granted by itself in the constructor.

 Now the exact steps for the exploit are following.
-First we will make new **ClimberAttack.sol** contract.
-We will setup all neccessary calls inside it.
-Firstly we update delay to 0 and grant us the proposer role.
-After that we transfer ownership of vault to us and schedule all calls so transaction goes through.
+First, we will make a new **ClimberAttack.sol** contract.
+We will set up all necessary calls inside it.
+Firstly we update the delay to 0 and grant us the proposer role.
+After that, we transfer ownership of the vault to us and schedule all calls so the transaction goes through.
 This way we are the owner of the vault.
-Now we can upgrade the implementation logic of proxy to new malicous vault.
-For that we will create our **VaultUpgradedAttack.sol** contract.
-Since there is no way to grant ourselves the sweeper role, we can just set `sweepFunds` modifier to `onlyOwner` and that will allow us to call it.
-After carefully matching state variables with proxy, we just need to add empty `_authorizeUpgrade()` function because override is required for virtual functions.
+Now we can upgrade the implementation logic of the proxy to a new malicious vault.
+For that, we will create our **VaultUpgradedAttack.sol** contract.
+Since there is no way to grant ourselves the sweeper role, we can just set the `sweepFunds` modifier to the `onlyOwner` and that will allow us to call it.
+After carefully matching state variables with proxy, we just need to add an empty `_authorizeUpgrade()` function because override is required for virtual functions.

 Solution code: